silveralcid/Data-Analysis-Template/README.md

 ## Contributing

-Guidelines for how to contribute to this template...
+Feel free to fork this repository and submit suggestions or issues through the issues module.

 ## License